History of trade unions in the United Kingdom: Trade unions

+With victory in sight, from mid-1943 onward, Britain's capacity to sustain its war effort became increasingly constrained by the shortage of additional manpower reserves to draw upon.
+Strike activity now became a major concern.
+Although illegal, there were 1,800 strikes in 1943, costing 1.8 million working days.
+Coal strikes accounted for much of the inaction.
+With millions of men in uniform, Britain had reached the limits of its available civilian workforce.
+Overall, the government grappled with the immense challenge of effectively marshaling its human resources to meet the unprecedented labour requirements imposed by a total war.

+The British unions made urgent appeals for military help to American unions in 1939-1941.
+There was friction in coordinating foreign policies when the U.S. entered the war.
+This was especially tense regarding support for the Soviet war effort.
+Unions in the UK and US were sidelined and played no major role in the creation of the United Nations in 1945.

 Since 1945

 The unexpected landslide of the Labour Party in 1945 gave it a strong voice in national affairs, especially with Ernest Bevin as Foreign Minister.

 Trade unions reached their peak of membership, visibility, prestige and political power in the postwar era.
 A broad "post-war consensus" accepted their status, and they were heavily represented in the leadership of the Labour Party.
 By the 1970s their power had grown further, but their prestige was in decline and the consensus disappeared.
 In the 1980s the Conservative Party led by Margaret Thatcher deliberately and significantly weakened the trade union movement.
 It has never recovered.